jimporter/bfg9000/doc/user/reference.md

 [*static_library*](#static_library).
 In addition, you can pass an existing static library to *whole_archive* to convert it into a whole archive.

-!!! warning
-    The MSVC linker doesn't have a way of expressing the required directives, so *whole_archive* can't be used with it.

 ## Grouping rules

 ### alias(*name*, [*deps*]) { #alias }